bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 move along the short axis of the formation to get away from the ends.

-Similarly, one may not call Centers Stretch Touch 1/4 from here
+Similarly, one may not call "Centers Stretch Touch 1/4" from here

 >